Your Keywords Are Not What You Think They Are

 A 1915 illustration to Franz Kafka's "The Metamorphosis"

 In Franz Kafka's novella "The Metamorphosis", a man wakes up one morning to find out he has turned into a giant insect.
-If keywords were existentialists, they could be experiencing something similar as, having been typed into Google's search bar, they go through numerous transformations to become new, modified versions of themselves — the queries that Google thinks are a better representation of the searcher's intent.
+If keywords were existentialists, they could be experiencing something similar as, having been typed into Google's search bar (or any other search engine), they go through numerous transformations to become new, modified versions of themselves — the queries that Google thinks are a better representation of the searcher's intent.

 To illustrate what I'm saying, let me ask you for a tiny favor.
-Go on and type in "oscar" in Google.
+Go on and type in "oscar" into Google search.
 No, seriously, do it.
 I'll hang in here while you're at it.

 In this post, I'll look at how this process may work, and what it implies for SEOs.